medic/cht-core/README.md

 ## Loading Data

-Loading your form definitions in the settings interface is supported but you can also do that from command line.
+Loading your form definitions in the settings interface is supported but you can also do that from command line:

 ```
 node scripts/load_forms.js
 ```

-To bulk load messages from a CSV file run:
+To batch-load messages from a CSV file, run:

 ```
 node scripts/load_messages.js
 ```

-Use curl to submit a single message:
+Use `curl` to submit a single message:

 ```
 curl -i -u gateway:123qwe \